PrasasthyKB/LogBot/README.md

 `source activate /path/to/venv/file/bin/activate`

-Install the dependecies using the requirements.txt file i
+Install the dependecies using the requirements.txt file from the root directory

 `pip install -r requirements.txt`